bitcoinJungle/mempool_data_history/README.md

 - `extended_bloclevel_update.sql.tpl`
 - `longtail_bloclevel_update.sql.tpl`

-The logic is nearly the same across them, but the **time window** for matching varies to optimize for cost and freshness:
+The logic is nearly the same across them, but the **time window** for matching varies to optimize for cost :

 - **Standard**: checks if the transaction was mined within 1 hour after it was last seen.
 - **Extended**: expands the window to 24 hours.